quinn-diesel/react-udemy/README.md

 - instantiate components before rendering to the DOM
 - when you write DIV in JSX it will write it as a class and turn it into an instance for us
 - < /> now passes from a class to a instance

+11 - whenever we have to make a component, we have to wrap it in JSX tags
+- the react DOM takes a seconda argument
+- this is a target DOM element
+- App, and then insert into the HTML document
+- most react apps you are going to load the div with something with class container
+- root node of the entire react active
+- everything will be nested into the root element
+- new es syntax
+- => fat era